s14321k/Interview-Qusions-markdowns/JavaBasic.md

 * **Internal Structure:**
   * Implemented using a hash table.
   * Uses the hash code of the elements to determine the bucket in which they are stored.
-  * Does not guarantee any specific order of elements.
+  * Doesn't maintains insertion order

 * **Performance:**
   * Provides constant-time performance for basic operations like add, remove, and contains on average.